JuliaAttic/QuDirac.jl/docs/func_op_def.md

 Ô | i ⟩ = cᵢⱼ | j ⟩
 ```

-Where both `| i ⟩` and `| j ⟩` are basis states, i.e. *not* superpositional states.
+...where both `| i ⟩` and `| j ⟩` are basis states, i.e. *not* superpositional states.
+Common examples of
-Thus, examples of  identity, ladder operators, .
+operators that adhere to this definition are the identity operator and the ladder operators for the
+quantum harmonic oscillator.

 The use of `func_permop` is a little different from the more general `func_op`, so let's
 construct the lowering operator as an example.
 The lowering operator `â` is defined as

 ```
 â | n ⟩ = √n | n - 1 ⟩